oferei/unity-scripting-crawler/README.md

 The following sections are retrieved:

-* UnityEngine Classes, Attributes and Enumerations
+* UnityEngine Classes, Interfaces, Attributes and Enumerations
-* UnityEditor Classes, Attributes and Enumerations
+* UnityEditor Classes, Interfaces, Attributes and Enumerations
 * Other Classes